andrewjunyoung/symboard/README.md

 # Compatibility

-This keyboard is compatible with the following diacriticized scripts (including romanized ones):
+This keyboard is compatible with the following diacriticized scripts (note that this includes romanized scripts):

+- Dutch
+- Chinese Mandarin, Pinyin (with tone marks)
+- Czech
 - Japanese Romaji (Hepburn, Nihonshiki, Kunrei)
 - Polish
-- Czech / Slovak
+- Slovak
-- Pinyin (with tone marks)
+- Spanish

 Hopefully to add support for the following scripts:

 - French
 - German
+- Swedish
-- Spanish
+- Cyrillic, ISO 9